rcjsuen/winfile/README.md

 to create a pull request or post issues as you see fit.

 I will not be changing the original_plus sources nor creating other branches for other purposes.
-You are welcome do that on your own.
+You are welcome to do that on your own.

 ## History